Gillian Armstrong facts for kids

 Early life

-Armstrong was born in Melbourne, Victoria, Australia on 18 December 1950,.
-She went to a local high school, Vermont High School (now Vermont Secondary College), and was the middle child of a local real estate agent father and a primary school teacher mother who stopped outside work to rear a family.
-Armstrong stated in The Australian that her parents were always very supportive of her hopes and dreams, which was not always true for women in the 1960s and 70s.
-Her father was a frustrated photographer who wasn't allowed to follow his dreams professionally, yet continued his practise as an amateur.
-Armstrong reminisces that she grew up in a dark room, learning all about photography.
+Armstrong was born in Melbourne, Victoria, Australia on 18 December 1950.
+She went to a local high school, Vermont High School (now Vermont Secondary College), and was the middle child of a local real estate agent father and a primary school teacher mother who gave up work to have a family.
+Armstrong stated in The Australian that her parents were always very supportive of their hopes and dreams, which was not always the way it was for women in the 1960s and 70s.
+Her father was a frustrated photographer who wasn't allowed to follow his dreams professionally, yet always practised as an amateur.
+Armstrong reminisces of how she grew up in a dark room, learning all about photography.
 When she first decided to go to art school, Armstrong didn't have a very firm grasp on what she wanted to do.

 Career